thisispivi/Deep-Learning-Spotify/README.md

 So we divide the dataset in test and training set.

 We split the training set in 6 parts.
-At every step the ka part of the training set will be the validation, while the remaining part will be the training set.
+At every step the k<sup>a</sup> part of the training set will be the validation, while the remaining part will be the training set.

 So we train the model for each of k parts avoiding the problem of overfitting.
 In the image in the next page it’s possible to see an example of cross validation using k=5.